rushithkaru/Aws_telemetry/README.md

 4. React.JS
 5. Flask

 To simulate IOT devices I used an esp32 and a raspberry pi 4.
-Using these and AWS IOT core as an MQTT broker the devices send telemetry data to dynamodb via a sustom rule.
+Using these and AWS IOT core as an MQTT broker the devices send telemetry data to dynamodb via a custom rule.
 Using a flask app an API was built that is connected to a react app for the varous features.

 ### Feature description